Meditation: Taoism

 Taoist meditation has developed techniques including concentration, visualization, qi cultivation, contemplation, and mindfulness meditations in its long history.
-Traditional Daoist meditative practices influenced Buddhism creating the unique meditative practices of Chinese Buddhism that then spread through the rest of east Asia from around the 5th century.Traditional Chinese medicine and the Chinese martial arts were influenced and influences of Taoist meditation.
+Traditional Daoist meditative practices influenced Buddhism creating the unique meditative practices of Chinese Buddhism that then spread through the rest of east Asia from around the 5th century.
+Traditional Chinese medicine and the Chinese martial arts were influenced and influences of Taoist meditation.

 Livia Kohn distinguishes three basic types of Taoist meditation: "concentrative", "insight", and "visualization".
 Ding 定 (literally means "decide; settle; stabilize") refers to "deep concentration", "intent contemplation", or "perfect absorption".
 Guan 觀 (lit. 'watch; observe; view') meditation seeks to merge and attain unity with the Dao.
-It was developed by Tang dynasty (618–907) Taoist masters based upon the Tiantai Buddhist practice of Vipassanā "insight" or "wisdom" meditation.
-Cun 存 (lit. 'exist; be present; survive') has a sense of "to cause to exist; to make present" in the meditation techniques popularized by the Taoist Shangqing and Lingbao Schools.
+It was developed by Tang dynasty (618–907) Taoist masters and teaching influenced the formation and acceptance of the Tiantai Buddhist practice within the Chinese society including the practices of Vipassanā "insight" or "wisdom" meditation and Cun 存 (lit. 'exist; be present; survive') that has a sense of "to cause to exist; to make present" in the meditation techniques popularized by the Taoist Shangqing and Lingbao Schools.
 A meditator visualizes or actualizes solar and lunar essences, lights, and deities within their body, which supposedly results in health and longevity, even xian 仙/仚/僊, "immortality".

-The Guanzi essay (late 4th century BCE) Neiye "Inward training" is the oldest received writing on the subject of qi cultivation and breath-control meditation techniques.
+The Guanzi essay (late 4th century BCE) Neiye "Inward training" is the oldest received writing on the subject of qi cultivation through breath-control meditation techniques.
 For instance, "When you enlarge your mind and let go of it, when you relax your vital breath and expand it, when your body is calm and unmoving: And you can maintain the One and discard the myriad disturbances. ...
 This is called "revolving the vital breath": Your thoughts and deeds seem heavenly."

 The Taoist Zhuangzi (c.
 3rd century BCE) records zuowang or "sitting forgetting" meditation.
 Confucius asked his disciple Yan Hui to explain what "sit and forget" means: "I slough off my limbs and trunk, dim my intelligence, depart from my form, leave knowledge behind, and become identical with the Transformational Thoroughfare."